Table of Contents

 Pros of Averaging Down

-The primary benefit to averaging down is that an investor can buy more of a stock that they want to own anyway, at a better price than they paid previously — with the potential for substantial gains.
+The primary benefit to averaging down is that an investor can buy more of a stock that they want to own anyway, at a better price than they paid previously — with the potential for gains.

-It should as much be a decision about the desire to own a stock over the long-term as it is about the recent price movement.
+Whether to average down should as much be a decision about the desire to own a stock over the long-term as it is about the recent price movement.
 After all, recent price changes are only one part of a stock’s analysis.

 If the investor feels committed to the company’s growth and believes that its stock will continue to do well over longer periods, that could justify the purchase.
 And, if the stock in question ultimately turns positive and enjoys solid growth over time, then the strategy will have been a success.